EUDAT-SLS/eudat_ols_aggregator/README.md

 # This documentation is work in progress

+# Quickstart

+* Files:

+    * Configuration:

+      [repoConfig_noapikey.json](repoConfig_noapikey.json) - Example configuration for three Semantic Repositories EBI-OLS, Bioportal and Agroportal.
+For the latter two, API keys must be obtained for each and inserted into the respective <YOUR XXXPORTAL API KEY HERE> fields in the json file.

+      [mongoConfig.json](mongoConfig.json) - Specify host and port of used MongoDB instance, collections for repositories, classes and instances

+      [mandatory.json](mandatory.json) - Specify which fields must be present for a term to be stored into the DB.

+    * Code

+      [DataContainer.py](DataContainer.py) - Class for handling Semantic Repository descriptions as shown in [(repoConfig_noapikey.json](repoConfig_noapikey.json).

+      [MongoConnector.py](MongoConnector.py) - Class for storing terms harvested via [DataContainer.py](DataContainer.py) to MongoDB instance specified via [mongoConfig.json](mongoConfig.json).
+An instance of this class must be passed to the root DataContainer instance and is reused there.

+      [retrieve.py](retrieve.py) - Script for harvesting terms from repositories using the above configuration files and [DataContainer.py](DataContainer.py)

+* Requirements:

+    * MongoDB:

+      A running MongoDB installation is required, its adress etc. should be configured in [mongoConfig.json](mongoConfig.json).
+A dedicated database with four collections must be explicitely created.
+There are two pairs of collections, one for classes, one for instances.
+Each pair consists of one collection for "current" classes/instances and one for "old" ones.
+In each harvesting run, classes/instances with changed data are moved to the "old" collection and overwritten in the "current" one.
+The default configuration in [mongoConfig.json](mongoConfig.json) assumes the following: A database EUDAT_OLS with collections for classes: "termcollection" and "oldtermcollection" and instances: "instancecollection" and "oldinstancecollection"

+    * Repository configuration:

+      The list of configured repositories can be passed as file such as in [repoConfig_noapikey.json](repoConfig_noapikey.json) or stored in the MongoDB in a dedicated collection, which can also be specified via [mongoConfig.json](mongoConfig.json)

+    * System configuration:

+      It is highly advisable to have sufficient RAM available on the machine running the harvester, EBI-OLS, Bioportal and Agroportal together yield about 15M classes/instances.

+* Invocation

+    If the repository configuration shall be passed as file:

+    ./retrieve.py -c repoConfig.json -m mandatory.json -M mongoConfig.json

+# Documentation

 This is a prototypical implementation for a service which harvests information about semantic concepts from semantic resources hosted via dedicated repositories.
-The main goal within EUDAT is to enable interdisciplinary annotation of data with controlled terminology via services such as [EUDAT B2Note](https://github.com/EUDAT-B2NOTE/b2note).
+The main purpose for this service within EUDAT is to support interdisciplinary annotation of data by providing controlled terminology to services such as [EUDAT B2Note](https://github.com/EUDAT-B2NOTE/b2note).
 For a broader description of the approach see [(Goldfarb & Le Franc, 2017)](http://ceur-ws.org/Vol-1933/paper-7.pdf)

 * Definitions